6 Ways To Prevent Catching COVID-19 Coronavirus

 It’s vitally important that you understand the symptoms of this virus and try to get yourself tested if you think you might be infected.
 According to the CDC, the symptoms of coronavirus include fever, cough, and shortness of breath.
 It’s possible that these symptoms will manifest anywhere between 2 and 14 days after exposure.

-Whether or not you are showing symptoms, it’s important to understand how to prevent catching COVID-19 to keep your friends, family, and community safe.
+Whether or not you are showing the seven main symptoms of COVID-19, it’s important to understand how to prevent catching COVID-19 to keep your friends, family, and community safe.
 We’ve created a comprehensive guide to CDC recommendations about COVID-19.
 Use this information to help you stay safe during this time of uncertainty.
 Here are six ways to help prevent catching and spreading the coronavirus.

 Practice social distancing